 There is an increasing need for the ability to communicate ideas clearly.
-All too often people speak instinctively rather than from sound rhetorical training.
-Therefore, in addition to the stated divisional aims, speech courses are offered: (1) to help you to express yourself in interesting, clear, and cogent speech; (2) to impress you with the ethical and moral responsibility of public speaking; (3) to train you to listen and evaluate both public and private communication; (4) to teach the classical heritage of this discipline; and (5) to offer opportunity for personal development of abilities.
+Therefore, speech courses are offered: (1) to help you to express yourself in interesting, clear, and cogent speech; (2) to impress you with the ethical and moral responsibility of public speaking; (3) to train you to listen and evaluate both public and private communication; and (4) to offer opportunity for personal development of abilities.

-SPE 113 Speech Fundamentals.
+- SPE 113 Speech Fundamentals.
 Interpersonal and group communications.
 Basic communication theory and practice.
 Short speeches are prepared and delivered.
-Fall, Winter.

-- SPE 141 Theatre Production.
+Fall, Winter. - SPE 141 Theatre Production.
 Lab only.
 Fall, Winter. - SPE 142 Theatre Production.
 Theory and laboratory sessions of directing and acting techniques including actual on stage work in an MCC Theatre production.
 May require 75 hours of work.
 On Demand. - SPE 151 Stagecraft.
 Lab only.
 Fall, Winter. - SPE 152 Stagecraft.
 Theory and practice of scenery, property, and costume construction, stage lighting, scene painting, and make-up.
 Includes actual work related to an MCC Theatre production, requiring up to 75 hours of work.
-On Demand. - SPE 203 Introduction to the Theatre.
+On Demand. - SPE 203 Introdution to the Theatre.
 The scope and significance of the dramatic arts and the modern theatre, including the contributions of the playwright, director, actor, designer, and critic.
-Student preparation includes attending plays and films and the reading of dramatic literature.
-Fall. - SPE 242 Theatre Production.
+Student preparation includes attending plays and reading dramatic literature.
+Fall 1983. - SPE 242 Theatre Production.
 A continuation of SPE 142.
 On Demand. - SPE 252 Stagecraft.
 A continuation of SPE 152.
 On Demand. - SPE 323 Christian Communication.
 Pulpit, classroom, and group methods of communicating the gospel.
 Preacher's relationship to elders and other groups within the congregation.
 Attention to materials, methods of preparation, and sermon construction according to types of sermons.
 Prerequisite: SPE 113.
-Alternate years, Winter 1981. - SPE 333 Teaching God's Word.
-A study of the principles and methods of teaching.
+Alternate years, Winter 1983.

+- SPE 333 Teaching God's Word.
+A study of the principles and mehods of teaching.
 Designed to help Bible Class teachers of all age groups improve their instructional skills.
-Fall 1980. - SPE 372 Oral Interpretation of Biblical Literature.
+Winter. - SPE 372 Oral Interpretation of Biblical Literature.
 Develops an awareness of Biblical literary types and techniques of effective oral reading.
 Special attention to analysis and understanding of the material.
 Same as BIB 3372.
-Alternate years, Winter 1982.
+Alternate years, Winter 1984.